If you’re self-employed in BC and have been declined for a traditional mortgage, a rent to own home offers a unique path towards full home ownership.

 A key problem self-employed borrowers face is that, after expenses, net income is often deliberately low.
 That’s smart tax planning, but it also creates a direct conflict with how banks calculate mortgage eligibility.

 Every legitimate expense you deduct from your business reduces your taxable income.
 That’s legal, sensible, and exactly what your accountant should be doing.
-But those same deductions reduce the net income figure lenders use to calculate how large a mortgage you can carry.
+But those same deductions reduce the net income figure lenders use to calculate how large of a mortgage you can carry.

 The bank doesn’t care about the $95,000.
 They qualify her for $63,000.

 At $63,000 net, the maximum insured mortgage she qualifies for (using the stress test at ~5.9% qualifying rate) is roughly $330,000–$350,000.
-A typical Kelowna townhome costs $580,000–$750,000.
+A typical townhome costs $580,000–$750,000.
 She’s short — not because she can’t afford a home, but because her tax strategy made her look like she can’t.

-When an A-lender says no, the natural next step is to explore B-lenders (like Equitable Bank, Home Capital, or MCAP) or private mortgage lenders.
+If an A-lender says no, the natural next step is to explore B-lenders (like Equitable Bank, Home Capital, or MCAP) or private mortgage lenders.
 These are real options — but the total cost of borrowing is significantly higher than most buyers realize when they first hear the pitch.

 B-lender mortgages